Cameron and Taylor to meet in November rematch

 "I'm delighted the rematch has been made and really can't wait for another huge night in November," said Taylor, 37, who had won each of her previous 22 professional fights and remains the undisputed lightweight champion.

-"I relish challenges like this and these are the occasions I live for."
+"I relish challenges like this and these are the occasions I live for," continued the Bray woman, who had last suffered defeat at the 2016 Rio Olympics.

-Last month the undefeated Cameron told the BBC Radio 5 Live boxing podcast that she would have preferred to challenge for her rival's lightweight belts, but indicated a rematch to defend her own belts was the more likely option.
+Last month Cameron, undefeated in 18 pro contests, told the BBC Radio 5 Live boxing podcast that she would have preferred to challenge for her rival's lightweight belts, but indicated a rematch to defend her own belts at 140lbs was the more likely option than reverting to the 135lbs division.

-She is England's first undisputed champion in the four-belt era.
+She is England's first undisputed champion in the four-belt era, holding the WBC, WBA, IBF and WBO light-welterweight titles.

-"Last time out I pulled off one of the best ever away wins against the best female fighter on the planet," said Cameron.

-"To go over to Ireland for her homecoming with my belts on the line and beat her was a brilliant experience, but beating her on 25 November will surpass that as I know what to expect now.
+"To go over to Ireland for her homecoming with my belts on the line and beat her was a brilliant experience, but beating her on 25 November will surpass that as I know what to expect now," said Cameron.

 "I've boxed at that high level with a huge amount of pressure on me and the crowd against me.
-Going into 25 November I'm more than prepared this time.
+Going into 25 November.

-"I'm going to be a lot better in the rematch.
+The Northampton fighter continued: "I'm going to be a lot better in the rematch.
 In the gym we're correcting mistakes that I've made.
 There were little things that I was doing during the first fight that led to me being headbutted a lot - that's why my face was very bruised up at the end of the fight.

 "Going back to Ireland to beat Katie Taylor twice in a row will show that it wasn't just a lucky night for me and an off night for Katie.

-"I said it last time - I think I'm all wrong for Katie.
+"I think I'm all wrong for Katie.
 I'm too big, I'm too strong and my will to win is too strong.
 I'm going to be there all night long.
 Katie picked the wrong fighter to fight."